-Ayurveda, the holistic life science from ancient India, is based upon the belief of achieving health through balance of the the spirit with the emotional and physical life forces.
+What is Ayurveda?
+The holistic life science from ancient India, Ayurveda is based upon the belief of achieving health through balance of the the spirit with the emotional and physical life forces.

 Ayurveda considers all aspects of the person.

 Ayurveda may be defined as the ‘knowledge of life.’
 According to Ayurveda, health is defined by the word SWASTHA meaning – to be established in self.
 In order to achieve this state, Ayurveda recognized that to be disease-free alone is not enough.
 One should also be able to prevent diseases and also lead a progressive life in self realization.
 Ayurveda understands a person in his totality – body constitution, behavior, likes and dislikes.